pivotal/docs-tap/integrations/spring.hbs.md

 Spring Cloud DiscoveryClient and provides the necessary connection information to allow applications to reach each other through Kubernetes internal networking.

-The following sections illustrate how to make the [Greeting](https://github.com/spring-cloud-services-samples/greeting) Spring Cloud Services sample application run on Tanzu Application Platform.
+The following sections show how to make the [Greeting](https://github.com/spring-cloud-services-samples/greeting) Spring Cloud Services sample application run on Tanzu Application Platform.